rheaparekh/Virtual_Cinema/README.md

 ---
 # Overview:

 This app takes snapshots in real time from your webcam and verifies if it matches with the user's face.
-It uses microsoft cognitive face aPI for face verification and WebRTC for connection with webcam.
+It uses microsoft cognitive face API for face verification and WebRTC for connection with webcam.

 ---
 # To Setup: